Welcome to the Blanchard Band Family!

 Are There Really Inspections?

 Inspections are held before games.
 Students should be in place no later than the time they were told to report.
 Your student and their instrument will be inspected by section leaders.
 Students who don’t pass inspection will have their grade for that performance lowered.
-The biggest causes of this are usually short socks, missing socks, and/or wrong colors of socks or gloves.
+The biggest causes of this are usually short socks, missing socks, and/or wrong colors of socks.

 Helpful Hints to Save You Time and Grief: